szbokhar/2014USRA-nhm/python/witnesscam_gui/README.md

 Implementation Configuration
 ----------------------------
-This should only be done if the application is routinly underperforming, such as misrecognizing operators hand's for removed bugs, or if the camera is particularly noisy and a bug is never recognized as being removed.
+This should only be done if the application is routinely under performing, such as mis-recognizing operators hand's for removed bugs, or if the camera is particularly noisy and a bug is never recognized as being removed.

 In **AppData.py** starting at line 30, there are several constants used in the